MaximClouser/ComfyUI-InferenceTimeScaling/README.md

 #### Outputs:
 - `qwen_verifier_instance`: Loaded Qwen verifier instance

+The model will be downloaded automatically on first use (you do not need to have these weights locally beforehand).

 ### LoadCLIPScoreVerifier Node

 Loads the CLIP model for computing text-image similarity scores.